UW-Stevens Point’s planetarium offers shows in April

 The Arthur J. Pejsa Observatory telescope is open for free, public viewings from 8:30-10 p.m.
 Monday through Wednesday evenings.
 Viewings will be held only if the skies are clear and the temperature is above 10 degrees Fahrenheit.

-The planetarium and observatory are located on the second and fourth floor of the UW-Stevens Point Science Building.
-2001 Fourth Ave., Stevens Point.
+The planetarium and observatory are on the second and fourth floor of the UW-Stevens Point Science Building, 2001 Fourth Ave., Stevens Point.
 Parking is available in Lot D behind the building and is free in all university lots after 7 p.m. and on weekends.

 Learn more at www.uwsp.edu/smcpa/blocher-planetarium.